courk/openflexure-delta-stage/docs/motor_controller.md

 ![](images/motor_controller/large_heatshrink_in_place.jpg)
 ![](images/motor_controller/large_heatshrink_shrunk.jpg)

-You can then attach the connector of your choice to connect to the Sangaboard.
+You can then attach the connector of your choice to connect to the Sangaboard v0.2.

 ![](images/motor_controller/connector.jpg)

+### Powering the motors for Sangaboard v0.3 {pagestep}

+The Sangaboard v0.3 is powered by micro USB.
+It should not be powered from a USB port on the Raspberry Pi, but by a separate power source.